OctopusDeploy/docs/src/pages/docs/kubernetes/targets/kubernetes-agent/upgrading.md

 ![Kubernetes Agent default namespace](/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/kubernetes-agent-upgrade-version.png)
 :::

-Installed v1 instances will continue to operate as expected, however they will receive no further updates (bugfixes or enhancements).
+Installed v1 instances will continue to operate as expected, however they will receive no further updates other than security updates.
 While you may continue to use v1 of the helm-chart, it is highly recommended to perform a manual upgrade to v2 ensuring you receive ongoing functional and security updates.